 I’d say paya lincho (thank you in Nyishi dialect) to Chukhu Mammaa (Our host for Yazali Nyokum Yullo Festival) for this incredibly beautiful and transformative experience.

-Excited to discover the culture and traditions of Nyishi tribe first-hand?
+Excited to discover the culture and traditions of the Nyishi tribe first-hand?
 Contact Chukhu Mammaa here.

 Sharing is nice:) If you have liked our post please share it with your friends and family and feel free to subscribe to our mailing list or you can also follow our stories on Facebook, Instagram, and Twitter.